niceyeti/niceyeti/README.md

 I live in Pullman WA but am looking for roles in either golang/devops or machine learning research roles in security and languages.
 I have previous experience in security, as well as significant cyber intelligence research experience, to which I have contributed open source methods.
-I am a clean, hardworking, self-taught, professional developer originally from the trades, a leader as much as a terrific and supportive team mate!
+I am a clean, hardworking, self-taught, professional developer originally from the trades, a leader as much as a terrific and supportive team mate.

 Currently reading Endurance by Alfred Lansing, and swapping the engine on my old WRX, one of several mechanical projects of both necessity and enjoyment.

-I no longer use linkedin because it has devolved into a social media site, and I received too much recruiter spam.
+Linkedin has devolved into a social media site and I received too much recruiter spam, so now I only take direct contacts.
 My github account is now my primary resume, but feel free to reach out at jesse_waite@hotmail.com.
 I am easy to reach and always looking for a challenge!